 Nearly every song on the season 1 soundtrack is a song that one of the characters skated to on the ice.
 The Italian man (with purple eyes – swoon) who skated did a wonderful job skating to such a romantic song.

-While there is a lot of emotion in the song, it is still a “softer” love song that makes my husband blush whenever I sing it to him (so glad right now that my husband doesn’t read my blog).
+While there is a lot of emotion in the song, it is still a “softer” love song that makes my lover blush whenever I sing it to him (so glad right now that no one I’ve had sex with reads my blog).